ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 # Goals of this lab

-The goal of this lab is get more practice with arrays, linked lists and dynamic memory allocation.
-Continue to practice code tracing using pointer diagrams, and to reason about your code.
-We would also like you to practice debugging your code.
-Please DO NOT ask the staff to debug your code.
-They have been specifically instructed not to do that.
-Instead, ask them specific questions that help you clarify concepts.
+The goal of this lab is get more practice with iterating through arrays and linked lists.
+Continue to practice code tracing to reason about your code.
+We request that you DO NOT ask the staff to debug your code.
+They have been specifically instructed not to debug for you, rather to guide in the process.

 # Step by Step Instructions